OpenEvalProject/evals/manuscripts/elife-75119/v1/manuscript.md

 ### Affiliations

 1. Department of Biosciences, The Cell Physiology Lab and “Centro Interuniversitario di Medicina Molecolare e Biofisica Applicata”, Università degli Studi di Milano Milano Italy
-2. https://ror.org/02mh8wx89 Department of Physiology and Pathophysiology, School of Basic Medical Science, Tianjin Medical University Tianjin China
+2. Department of Physiology and Pathophysiology, School of Basic Medical Science, Tianjin Medical University Tianjin China ([ROR:02mh8wx89](https://ror.org/02mh8wx89))
-3. https://ror.org/05dfcz246 School of Integrative Medicine, Tianjin University of Traditional Chinese Medicine Tianjin China
+3. School of Integrative Medicine, Tianjin University of Traditional Chinese Medicine Tianjin China ([ROR:05dfcz246](https://ror.org/05dfcz246))
-4. https://ror.org/00a2xv884 College of Pharmaceutical Sciences, Zhejiang University Hangzhou China
+4. College of Pharmaceutical Sciences, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-5. https://ror.org/05dfcz246 Institute of Traditional Chinese Medicine Tianjin University of Traditional Chinese Medicine Tianjin China
+5. Institute of Traditional Chinese Medicine Tianjin University of Traditional Chinese Medicine Tianjin China ([ROR:05dfcz246](https://ror.org/05dfcz246))

 † Corresponding author

 ## Abstract

 Tongmai Yangxin (TMYX) is a complex compound of the Traditional Chinese Medicine (TCM) used to treat several cardiac rhythm disorders; however, no information regarding its mechanism of action is available.
 In this study we provide a detailed characterization of the effects of TMYX on the electrical activity of pacemaker cells and unravel its mechanism of action.
 Single-cell electrophysiology revealed that TMYX elicits a reversible and dose-dependent (2/6 mg/ml) slowing of spontaneous action potentials rate (−20.8/–50.2%) by a selective reduction of the diastolic phase (−50.1/–76.0%).
-This action is mediated by a negative shift of the I f activation curve (−6.7/–11.9 mV) and is caused by a reduction of the cyclic adenosine monophosphate (cAMP)-induced stimulation of pacemaker channels.
+This action is mediated by a negative shift of the If activation curve (−6.7/–11.9 mV) and is caused by a reduction of the cyclic adenosine monophosphate (cAMP)-induced stimulation of pacemaker channels.
 We provide evidence that TMYX acts by directly antagonizing the cAMP-induced allosteric modulation of the pacemaker channels.
 Noticeably, this mechanism functionally resembles the pharmacological actions of muscarinic stimulation or β-blockers, but it does not require generalized changes in cytoplasmic cAMP levels thus ensuring a selective action on rate.
-In agreement with a competitive inhibition mechanism, TMYX exerts its maximal antagonistic action at submaximal cAMP concentrations and then progressively becomes less effective thus ensuring a full contribution of I f to pacemaker rate during high metabolic demand and sympathetic stimulation.
+In agreement with a competitive inhibition mechanism, TMYX exerts its maximal antagonistic action at submaximal cAMP concentrations and then progressively becomes less effective thus ensuring a full contribution of If to pacemaker rate during high metabolic demand and sympathetic stimulation.

 ## Introduction